Getting Started With Haskell Programming Language

 $ ./test.hs Welcome To OSTechNix!

 We just covered the basics.
 There is much more to learn!
-If you’re interested to learn more, refer the following resources to learn Haskell from basics to advanced level.
+If you’re interested to learn more about Haskell programming, refer the following resources to learn Haskell from basics to advanced level.